Library Social Worker

 Who is the Library Social Worker?

-Saint Paul Public Libraries has one full-time social worker.
+Saint Paul Public Library has one full-time social worker.
 They are available to guide patrons in connecting with community resources that meet their unique needs.
 They are highly knowledgeable about public, private, and government organizations that can assist patrons.

 What can I expect from a meeting with the Library Social Worker?

 The library social worker is available to meet with you one-on-one at your preferred SPPL location, via telephone, or email, to determine what agencies or resources are able to meet your needs.
-You do not need an appointment to come in to Open Hours (see below).

 What types of topics can they help me with?